a-crookes/ServoArm1/README.md

 * http://wiki.ros.org/ROS/Tutorials/NavigatingTheFilesystem
 * http://wiki.ros.org/ROS/Tutorials/CreatingPackage

-These tutorials will help you setup a catkin workspace in the home folder and
+These tutorials will help you setup a catkin workspace in the home folder and build out a tutorial package.
+This is good to do to ensure that everything was installed correctly.
+The tutorial package can be deleted later if desired, but the files can be used as good reference templates.

 # 2. Setting up a robot in ROS
+Now on to the meat and bones of ROS, setting up an acutal robot.

 A tutorial about setting up an industrial robot can also be found at: http://wiki.ros.org/Industrial/Tutorials/Create%20a%20URDF%20for%20an%20Industrial%20Robot#Prepare_CAD_Models